-Many demand full hookups while others dry camp with little more than solar panels and large tanks.
-Some are Turtles with everything they own in their rigs.
+Many demand full hookups, while others dry camp with little more than solar panels and large tanks.
+Some are turtles with everything they own in their rigs.
 Others are on weekend vacations from boring jobs.

 Many have pets traveling with them.
-A few are traveling toward commitments as National Forest campground hosts while others are awaiting their seasonal jobs at an Amazon distribution center.
+A few are traveling toward commitments as National Forest campground hosts, while others are awaiting their seasonal jobs at an Amazon distribution center.

-Who camps in RVs?
+So, who camps in RVs?
 Folks just like you and me: people looking for a new view from their RV campsite, an opportunity to find something exciting from the comfort of the familiar.

 Call them campers, RVers, boondockers, snowbirds, tin canners, tenters, or whatever.
 They are your new neighbors.
 They are all of us.

-Solo Female Full Time RV Living in an Airstream (Video)
+Solo Female Full-Time RV Living in an Airstream (Video)

 "Man cannot discover new oceans unless he has the courage to lose sight of the shore."